 20g (⅔oz/heaped ⅓ cup) desiccated (dried shredded) coconut

 sea salt and cracked black pepper

 toasted cashew nuts, to serve

 Bring a saucepan of water to the boil, then add the turmeric and the cauliflower florets.
 Bring the liquid back to a rolling simmer and cook the cauliflower for 2–3 minutes.
 Remove from the heat and strain through a colander immediately.
-The cauliflower will be a vibrant yellow colour.
+The cauliflower will be a vibrant yellow color.

-Put the carrots, chickpeas, coconut and sultanas in a mixing bowl.
+Put the carrots, chickpeas, coconut, and sultanas in a mixing bowl.
 Add the turmeric cauliflower and toss to combine.
 Season to taste with salt and black pepper.
 Now add the coriander and rocket leaves and carefully fold all the ingredients together.

 Serve the salad with a scattering of black sesame seeds and toasted cashew nuts.